pvorselaars/os/README.md

 # OS

 A minimal operating system for learning and experimenting with low-level OS concepts.
-Currently supports x86_64 PC architecture.
+Currently supports the PC platform with a x86_64 CPU architecture.

 ## Structure